This is the last post in Let Her Lead, the series that will never end. I promised a conclusion back in December. It took way too long!

 But what if Paul wasn’t anti-woman, but very much pro-woman?
 What if he didn’t seek to restrict women, but free them?
 What if he didn’t seek to silence them but to empower them to speak the wonders of the gospel?
 What if he partnered with them, as he did with men, to get to the gospel to the ends of the earth?

 This post begins a series of posts on Paul and specific texts he wrote that deal with women.
-In the first two posts, I’ll give an overview of how Paul viewed and interacted with women.
+In the first two posts, I’ll overview how Paul viewed and interacted with women.
 This post will look at the environment Paul ministered in and how two elements of his theology elevated women.
 The next will highlight several of the women we meet in Paul’s ministry and letters.